(from the CIA World Factbook)

 Ethnic groups: Sudanese Arab (approximately 70%), Fur, Beja, Nuba, Fallata

 Unemployment: 19.6% (2017 est.)

-Sudan was the largest country in Africa prior to the secession of South Sudan.
+Sudan was the largest country in Africa prior to the secession of South Sudan in 2011.
 It is now the third largest, after Algeria and Democratic Republic of the Congo.

 Sudan lost most of its oil reserves, estimated to be between five and seven billion barrels, after the secession of South Sudan.

 1955 - Prior to Sudan’s independence, conflict breaks out between Muslim Arabs in the north and Christian/Animist Africans in the south.